Dutch Privateers: Blood & Plunder Faction Review

 200 Point Dutch Privateer Sloop Force using the Starter Box, a Zeelieden and Enter Ploeg pack and a Sloop

 This next list features Admiral Crimson in a Corvette.
-It’s crew number is fairly low, but you can move quickly, shoot cannons and board with expert crew.
+Its crew number is fairly low, but you can move quickly, shoot cannons, and board with elite fighting crew.

 200 Point Dutch Privateer Corvette commanded by Admiral Crimson